Shah Saloor Bokhara

 PLEASE CONTACT US Sizes are approximate.
 Photographs are not necessarily exact for color.

-This piece cools a room with its pistachio green field and three intricately detailed guls.
+This romantic pink piece, pleases the eye with the beautiful symmetry of its three intricately designed guls and triple borders.
 Hand-knotted in pure wool by weavers in the Himalayan foothills, it embodies the traditional aesthetic found in carpets from the Caucus region.